Gigiuz/Gigiuz/README.md

 - About me:
   - 🏢 I'm currently working as a full-stack developer in a multimedia content management application and also as personal trainer
     -  Angular, JS/TS Express.js, PostgreSQL
-  - 🏫 Computer Science M.Sc.
+  - 🏫 Computer Science B.Sc.
 Degree Student at University of Padua
-  - 🏫 Sport Science M.Sc.
+  - 🏫 Sport Science B.Sc.
 Degree Student at San Raffaele University
 - ⚡ Fun facts:
   - 🏅 Sport enthusiast